 The principles of risk management are defined by the Board of Management.
-At the regular strategy meetings of the Financial Risk Committee, which are chaired by the Chief Financial Officer, reports on the outcome of financial risk management and on current risks levels are presented and any further action is decided upon.
+At the regular strategy meetings of the Financial Risk Committee, which are chaired by the Chief Financial Officer, reports on the outcome of financial risk management and on current risk levels are presented and any further action is decided upon.
 Simulations are performed to assess the impact of market trends.
-The implementation of the Financial Risk Committee's decisions and ongoing risk management are undertaken centrally by the Treasury Group Function.
+The implementation of the Financial Risk Committee's decisions and ongoing risk management are undertaken centrally by the Treasury & Investor Relations Group Function.
 The aim of financial risk management is to identify and evaluate risks and to manage and limit their effects as appropriate.

+Currency risks

-Currency risks Since the LANXESS Group undertakes transactions in various currencies, it is exposed to fluctuations in the relative value of these currencies.
+Since the LANXESS Group undertakes transactions in various currencies, it is exposed to fluctuations in the relative value of these currencies.
 The development of the U.S. dollar against the euro is of particular relevance.

-Currency risks from potential declines in the value of financial instruments due to exchange rate fluctuations (transaction risks) arise mainly when receivables and payables are denominated in a currency other than the company's local currency.
-Such risks and the currency risks arising on financial transactions, including the interest component, are generally fully hedged using forward exchange contracts.
-In the short term, the appreciation or depreciation of the euro against other major currencies can have no material impact on future cash flows due to hedging.
+Currency risks from potential declines in the value of financial instruments due to exchange rate fluctuations (transaction risks) arise mainly when receivables and payables are denominated in a currency other than the company's functional currency.
+Such risks and the currency risks arising from financial transactions, including the interest component, are generally fully hedged using forward exchange contracts.
+Due to hedging, in the short term the appreciation or depreciation of the euro against other major currencies can have no material impact on future cash flows.
+The results realized from the use of derivative financial instruments are reflected in the financial result.